Copyright © 2020

 (1) The first is to teach correct principles as there are serious falsehoods taught in the field of nobility and chivalry.
 (See "Problems and Solutions: The Future of Nobility and Chivalry" at http://www.nobility-royalty.com/id108.htm) Pope Felix III wrote, "Not to oppose error is to approve it, and not to defend the truth is to suppress it."
 In other words, silence implies consent and promotes error and distortions.

 (4) The fourth reason is this website is a well-written and documented doctoral project on international and domestic law.
 A university doctoral degree requires that one make a "significant original contribution to knowledge."
-In our case, this dissertation, which is, in fact, this website, provides proof "beyond a reasonable doubt" of our claim, and the laws that determine when a case is authentic, valid and genuine.
+In our case, this dissertation, which is, in fact, this website, provides proof far "beyond a reasonable doubt" that our claim is absolutely true, and the important laws that determine when a case is authentic, valid and genuine.
+Thus fulfilling an international law requirement.
 (See "The Law makes all the Difference between an Authentic and False Claim")

 (5) And fifth, because my good name (Donald E. Goff, Ph.D., DBA, D.Litt. (eq.) and our claim have been unfairly attacked on the internet, the true facts needs to be published and made known.
 It is, as Edmund Burke solemnly declared, "All that is needed for the forces of evil to win, is for good men to do nothing."
 It is hoped that the real truth will prevail, not error or inaccuracies.
 Hence, a good reason for this website.
 (See "Problem -- Misinformation" and starting with http://www.nobility-royalty.com/beware_of_false_claims_of_sovereignty.htm on the website of The International Commission on Nobility and Royalty)